Empower Youth, Enlighten their Future

 GenYouth’s core business is giving youths industry exposure through our Connected Campus Tours, an initiative that comprises industry engagement events e.g. inspirational talks, career fairs, mentoring sessions.

-We are introducing ProWider, an employment platform specifically for university students seeking internships and part-time placements; and HatchLab, an on-campus GenYouth physical touchpoint where students can dine, socialize, attend employability events, and gain work experience at F&B outlets.
+We are introducing ProWider, an employment platform specifically for university students seeking internships and part-time placements; and HatchLab, an on-campus GenYouth physical touchpoint where students can socialize, attend employability events, and gain work experience at our collaborating vendors.

 We have connected 350+ businesses to over 200,000 students from 100+ universities.
 We have also signed MOUs with 10 universities and 5 industry associations, who overwhelmingly support our work.
 Finally, we are supported by the Ministry of Education and the Malaysian Digital Economy Corporation.